How To Add Charts And Graphs To WordPress

 • Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are satisfied with how your chart or graph looks, click Create Chart
+Once you are happy with how your graph or chart is looking, click Create Chart

 Visualizer Plugin For WordPress